Pprudhvivardhan/DataScience-interview-questions/README.md

 # DataScience-interview-questions
-End to End Data science
+End to End Data science questions and answers